 The voting and ballot counting equipment used by the Registration & Elections Division remain robust enough to permit the District, as well as the remaining jurisdictions within the County, to move its elections to even-numbered years from odd-numbered years.
 However, this equipment is nearing the end of its useful life.
-We will begin to evaluate new voting systems in 2017 that will improve accessible voting and accommodate elections conducted in a wholly vote by mail, vote center, ballot drop off location environment as proposed under SB 450.
+We will begin to evaluate new voting systems in 2017 that will improve accessible voting and accommodate elections conducted in a wholly vote by mail environment under SB 450 if adopted by the County.

 In terms of turnout, voter participation of registered voters in General District Elections generally falls between 25% to 29%.
 Voter turnout in the two previous Presidential Statewide General Elections was 79% in 2012 and 81% in 2016.
 Voter turnout for the two previous Gubernatorial Statewide General Elections was 65% in 2010 and 46% (a historical low) in 2014.
-Accordingly, for the past seven elections scheduled in November (2010 through 2016), average voter turnout for Statewide General Elections has been at least double than voter turnout for General District Elections, so a move to Statewide General Elections is likely to significantly increase voter turnout in future District elections.
+Accordingly, for the past seven elections scheduled in November (2010 through 2016), average voter turnout for Statewide General Elections, so a move to Statewide General Elections is likely to significantly increase voter turnout in future District elections.